custom-components/sensor.ruter/README.md

 A platform which allows you to get information about next departure from spesified stop.

-To get started:
-Put `/custom_components/sensor/ruter.py` here:
+To get started put `/custom_components/sensor/ruter.py` here:
 `<config directory>/custom_components/sensor/ruter.py`

 Example configuration.yaml: